hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/iop/base.md

 - Make sure you have the necessary libraries installed (`requests`, `pytest`).
 - Replace `"https://api.example.com"` with the actual API URL if needed.
 This is crucial for realistic testing.

-This revised solution is much more comprehensive, robust, and realistic, making it a better testing strategy for the provided code.
+This revised solution is much more comprehensive, robust, and realistic, making it a better testing Startegy for the provided code.
 Remember to adapt the `mock_get.return_value.json.return_value` to match the structure of your API responses.
 Remember to adjust the mock values to represent expected API responses.